 There are many different roles within hospitality.
 However, one way to make the industry and the various positions and types of jobs a little bit easier to understand is to look at the hospitality industry split into five distinct sectors:

 Travel and Tourism – This sector is all about moving customers from one place to another, so this part of the hospitality sector tends to relate to and involve travel via aeroplanes, cruise ships, trains and more.
-Crew members, as well as others who work in the leisure segment of hospitality are usually required to provide activities for holidaymakers during their travels.
+Crew members, as well as others who work in the leisure segment of hospitality are usually required to provide activities for holidaymakers during their travels and will usually learn a lot about different customs from around the world in hospitality.

 Food and Beverage – Food and beverage is a huge sector within the hospitality industry, with staff playing a very important role in creating the best customer experience possible.
 The food and beverage sectors include those working at bistros, catering events, restaurants all the way up to silver service.